VMLYR/journey-driven-development/en/04_techniques/08_journey_driven_api_design.md

-## Journey Driven API Design
+## Journey-Driven API Design
-Journey Driven API Design is a contract-first approach to API creation.
+Journey-Driven API Design is a contract-first approach to API creation.
 Contract-first means the implementation must meet a specification.
 The result is customer value alignment with technology through a well documented and designed API that services multi-channel client interactions.

-Journey Driven API design consists of three primary phases of analysis:
+Journey-Driven API design consists of three primary phases of analysis:

 * Domain
 * System